hackclub/sprig/README.md

 yarn install
 ```

 Next, you'll want to give Sprig access to the Firebase credentials you created.
 Make a `.env` file in the root of the project and enter `FIREBASE_CREDENTIAL=` followed by the base64 string you generated.
+You will also need to request some extra credentials from the @creds team on Slack to get all the login functionality working.

 To start the dev server, run `yarn dev` and visit <http://localhost:3000> in your web browser!
 Please create a GitHub issue if you cannot get something to work properly.